thatnerdjosh/nighthawk/README.md

 * `README.md`: This file (you're reading it now!) contains instructions and information about the project.
 * `generate.py`: This script can be used to generate the project using Cookiecutter.
 * `<your_project_name>`: This directory contains your project's core source code and other relevant files.
 	* `Pipfile`: This file manages your project's dependencies using pipenv.
 	* `Pipfile.lock`: This lockfile ensures consistent dependencies across environments.
+	* `setup.py`: Used for Nuitka builds (optional), otherwise not currently necessary.
+	* `.gitignore`: Used for ignoring files which should not be committed to the repostiory.

 ### Customization